• Skip to primary navigation

 • Note: For 2 cups of mangoes, reserve a ½ cup, chopped small, and set aside.

-• Blend heavy cream to a stiff peak while scraping down the sides every 10 to 20 seconds with a rubber spatula.
+• Blend the Ice Cream Base: In a blender, puree the remaining 1 ½ cups of the mangoes, remove, and set aside.
+Blend heavy cream to a stiff peak while scraping down the sides every 10 to 20 seconds with a rubber spatula.
 Add and stir in the condensed milk, the pureed mangoes, vanilla extract, almond extract, and salt, and blend while scraping down the sides every 10 to 20 seconds.

 • Add Toppings: Pour the ice cream base into a loaf pan.
-Sprinkle evenly on the small chopped mango pieces and cookies across the top ice cream base.
+Sprinkle evenly on the small chopped mango pieces and cookies across the top of the ice cream base.
 Gently push the mangoes and cookies into the ice cream with a spatula.

-• Freeze: Cover the ice cream with plastic wrap gently pressed against the ice cream—place in the freezer to chill for at least 6 hours.
+• Freeze: Cover the ice cream with plastic wrap, gently pressed against the ice cream, place in the freezer to chill for at least 6 hours.

 • Serve: When ready, serve immediately.
 Making clean scoops with an ice cream scoop dipped in hot water will be easier.
 Don't let the ice cream thaw like regular ice cream.